vishnunairjanardhan/democms/src/content/posts/what-is-brand-loyalty.md

     <a role="link" href="#How to Measure and Track Brand Loyalty?" rel="noreferrer">How to Measure and Track Brand Loyalty</a>
   </li>
   <li>
-    <a role="link" href="#Wrapping-Up:-Strengthening-Your-Brand-Loyalty" ref="noreferrer">Wrapping Up: Strengthening Your Brand Loyalty</a>
+    <a role="link" href="#Wrapping-Up: Strengthening-Your-Brand-Loyalty" ref="noreferrer">Wrapping Up: Strengthening Your Brand Loyalty</a>
   </li>
 </ul>
 </div>